RackHD/docs/docs/rackhd/authentication.rst

         "updatedAt": "2016-02-16T09:07:29.995Z"
     }

-A 401 unauthorized response with 'invalid signature' message will be returned if:
+A 401 unauthorized response with a 'invalid signature' message will be returned if:

 - Invalid token found in query string, header or request body